the-overdriven/mw-enhanced/README.md

 ## How to fix silent NPC groans?
 Some mods break it (Character Sound Overhaul and Impact Sounds - I'm looking at you).
 Install [Deathrattle Sounds](https://www.nexusmods.com/morrowind/mods/53938), it doesn't restore groans on hit, but it does restore groans on death.
 And adds some extra.
 It fixes NPCs blabbering after death as well.
-Recommended together with [Small Quality of Life Improvements - MWSE](https://www.nexusmods.com/morrowind/mods/53905), which includes a component preventing repeating same combat voice-overs repeatedly.
+Recommended together with [Small Quality of Life Improvements - MWSE](https://www.nexusmods.com/morrowind/mods/53905), which includes a component preventing repeating same combat voice-overs repeatedly (I Heard You The First Time!)

 ## How to disable vanity camera? (the one that turns on after 30 seconds)
 Install [No Auto Vanity Camera aka NoAutoVanityCam](https://www.nexusmods.com/morrowind/mods/48933)